erisanolasheni/tic-tac-toe/README.md

 ## Cross &amp; Noughts Game With JavaScript
-This is a Cross/Noughts (X and O) game with pure JavaScript, no library or framework.
-Written with in ES6.
+This is a Cross/Noughts (X and O) game with pure JavaScript, no library, no framework.
+Written in ES6.

 ### Player 1
 Player 1 is automatically given X